 Monty is a shy, artistic man of mystery with an excellent memory and very good aim.

-- Sherlock Scan / Adrenaline Time - including a Shout-Out to the Guy Ritchie films.
+- Sherlock Scan: Including a Shout-Out to the Guy Ritchie films.

 Agent New Hampshire

 - Blue Blood: Possibly.
 Though given his reputation, he could be screwing with Vermont's brain.

 - Casanova Wannabe: Of mixed success, mostly failing to follow through due to his own status as a Chivalrous Pervert and poor timing/choice of targets.

 - Dating Catwoman: He wishes, though his crush on Athena doesn't seem to be returned.